Keshav-Madhav/live_jinja/README.md

 - **Plain Text**: Standard output with optional whitespace visualization (·→↵)
 - **Markdown**: Full markdown rendering with embedded Mermaid diagrams
 - **Mermaid**: Pure diagram mode - entire output becomes a single diagram

+### Save, Share, and Reload Workflows
+- **Drawer-Based Management**: Browse all saved templates in a drawer with metadata and quick actions
+- **Configuration Snapshots**: Each save captures template source, variable values, rendering toggles, and layout state
+- **Shareable Links**: Compress current state into a URL for teammates to load identical sessions instantly (no backend required)
+- **Rename or Delete**: Keep collections tidy with inline rename and delete controls

 ## 🌐 Browser Compatibility